woolball-xyz/woolball-server/README.md

 This will start an HTTP server on port 9002 and a WebSocket server on port 9003.

-For both to work, the server must be running:
+For both to be used, you need to run the browser node.

 https://github.com/woolball-xyz/browser-node